Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/08-Resources-and-Routes/Readme.md

 ## Challenges

-1. Create a user route, validate that the parameters sent to the route has a username, email and password in the json payload sent to the server.
-Send back 200 when parameters match, 400 (Bad request) if parameters don't match
+1. Create a user Resource that responds to GET, PUT, POST, validate that the parameters sent to the route has a username, email and password in the json payload sent to your server.
+Send back 200 when parameters match, 400 (Bad request) if parameters don't match.